 Our proprietary leading economic indicator strongly declined month-over-month and moved into negative territory.
 This was a result of a decline in global trade data, weakening manufacturing data and a decline in average hours worked.

 QS Leading Economic Indicator

-Our outlook for U.S. stocks outperforming investment grade bonds remains in positive territory, however the strength of signal has moderated since last month.
+Despite these leading indicators, our outlook for U.S. stocks outperforming investment grade bonds remains in positive territory, however the strength of signal has moderated since last month.
 This is driven by the decline in our proprietary leading economic indicator.
-Valuation, as measured by comparing U.S. equities earnings yield to the ten-year treasury yield, continues to be the largest driver of this preference, as the factor’s strength ranks in the top quartile on a historical basis.
+Valuation, as measured by comparing U.S. equities earnings yield to the ten-year treasury yield, continues to support U.S. stocks.

-In U.S. fixed income, we forecast that high yield bonds will outperform investment grade bonds over the next month, a change versus last month’s view.
-This change in opinion is supported by the yield differential between high yield and investment grade and the level of U.S. equity volatility.
+In U.S. fixed income, we forecast that high yield will outperform investment grade credit over the next month, a change versus last month’s view.
+This change in opinion is supported by the decline in equity volatility and narrowing in the spread differential between the two asset classes.

-European stocks are forecasted to outperform European bonds in our model, however this has moderated over the past month.
-Four of the six explanatory variables in our model point to this conclusion, including European stock price momentum, valuation, and European government yields and our proprietary U.S. stock versus bond signal.
+European stocks are forecasted to outperform European bonds in our model, though the strength of the signal has moderated.
+Four of the six explanatory variables in our model point to this conclusion, including European stock price momentum, valuation, European government yields and our proprietary U.S. stock versus bond signal.

 Asset Class Preferences